 I live in Sabah and sandakan and the places you mentioned are very safe.
 It's the islands off the coast where you have to be careful but even that is a lot safer these days. over 5 years agoAnswered by Mitch via WorldNomads.com

 some good news!
 As of July 24th 2013 Australia's foreign office is NO LONGER warning against all travel to Eastern Sabah.
 Other foreign government's will most likely follow suit soon.

 They've determined that the situation has calmed enough for it to be relatively safe to visit.
 But be warned, they do still suggest you exercise a high degree of caution.
-The Malaysian government does STILL have an emergency security zone order in place so if you come across military patrols you must comply with their orders. over 4 years ago

-Second capture | I live in Sabah and sandakan and the places you mentioned are very safe.
-It's the islands off the coast where you have to be careful but even that is a lot safer these days. over 5 years agoAnswered by Mitch via WorldNomads.com

-some good news!
-As of July 24th 2013 Australia's foreign office is NO LONGER warning against all travel to Eastern Sabah.
-Other foreign government's will most likely follow suit soon.

-They've determined that the situation has calmed enough for it to be relatively safe to visit.
-But be warned, they do still suggest you exercise a high degree of caution.
-The Malaysian government does STILL have an emergency security zone order in place so if you come across military patrols you must comply with their orders. over 4 years ago
+The Malaysian government does STILL have an emergency security zone order in place so if you come across military patrols you must comply with their orders. almost 5 years ago